ImagineCemeteries/ImagineCemeteries/240326_Manual/240914_back_cover.md

 We have been fighting back and we need your help.

 A dark cloud is not only hanging over your head, it is a sentient spiritual species.
 Its surrounding you and infiltrating everything you do.
 Destroying you slowly and infecting your mind, your friends, your family, your colleagues.
-It is at war with you, and its contagious.
+It is at war with you, and it's contagious.

 We need you to fight with us.